 You can temporarily lose your vision, totally or partially, due to another condition.
 The possible causes and what you should do depend on whether you can see at all.

 If you have sudden total, or near-total, vision loss, it’s an emergency.
-You need to call 911, see an ophthalmologist immediately, or go to an ER right away, because you have a short window of time to get it diagnosed and treated.
+You need to call 911, because you have a short window of time to get it diagnosed and treated.
 Don’t wait to see if it goes away.

 If you have partial vision loss, a migraine is the most likely reason.
 But there are other, less common, causes that need prompt treatment to save your sight.

 It can happen if a clot creates a blockage in your retinal artery.
 Your doctor may call it “central retinal artery occlusion” or “branch retinal artery occlusion.”
 It also means you’re at risk for a stroke or heart attack.
 It can happen if you get a blood clot that clogs a blood vessel in the eye.
 It’s similar to how a clot can trigger a heart attack if plaque in your coronary arteries breaks off and forms a clot.
 If the same thing happened in your brain, it would be an “ischemic” (clot-triggered) stroke.